hotchemi/Android-Rate/README.md

 The default conditions to show rate dialog is as below:

-* App is launched more than 10 times
+* App is launched more than 10 times.
 * App is launched more than 10 days later than installation.

 If you want to use your own condition, please call `AppRate.setLaunchTimes(int)` and `AppRate.setInstallDays(int)`.